i-Senku/CleanNetwork/README.md

 # Flutter Clean Network Layer

-With Flutter's clean network layer, you can dynamically decoding models, handle network errors, and create dynamic requests for each client.
+With Flutter's clean network layer, you can dynamically decode models, handle network errors, and create dynamic requests for each client.

 ![](assets/compare.jpeg)